UPDATED: AUGUST 07, 2023 | 3 MIN READ

 How can a driver get SR-22 insurance in Pennsylvania?

-Motorists requiring SR-22 insurance in Pennsylvania will have to work closely with their car insurance company and their local DMV (Department of Motor Vehicles).
+Motorists requiring SR-22 insurance in Pennsylvania must work closely with their car insurance company and their local DMV (Department of Motor Vehicles).
 Because an SR-22 form isn’t required for state residents with no plans to move, drivers who need it might have to cut through many red tapes to get it.

 How much does Pennsylvania SR-22 insurance cost?